FranciaMoran/Musician_Mashup/README.md

 The functionality of the Musician Mashup app is accomplished with use of: React, CSS, JavaScript, Mlab, Node.js and heroku.

-The repository which holds the node.js code for this project can be viewed here.
+The repository which holds the node.js code for this project can be viewed here: https://github.com/FranciaMoran/Musician_Mashup_Apis/tree/master

 ## Landing Page